Decision-Neuroscience-Lab/coding-workshop-material/Writing-Clear-Code.md

 Screen(scrID, 'TextFont',  instructionsTypeface);
 DrawFormattedText(scrID, instructionsText, 'center', instructionsTextColour);
 ```### Tag end statements with their respective if/for/while commandsOne very useful trick is to attach a comment after `end` statements denoting what is being ended.
 For example:```if someVariable == 1
-	while anotherVariable < 200		anotherVariable = anotherVariable + 1;	end % of while Bend % of if someVariable```This is particularly useful when you have a lot of nested loops (i.e. loops within loops) or ‘if’ statements.
-It is also useful for detecting when you add/remove an `end` statement and the existing `end` statements don’t line up with their intended loops or `if` statements.
+	while anotherVariable < 200		anotherVariable = anotherVariable + 1;	end % of while anotherVariableend % of if someVariable```This is particularly useful when you have a lot of nested loops (i.e. loops within loops) or `if` statements.
+It is also useful for detecting when you add/remove an `end` statement and the existing `end` statements don’t line up with their intended `for/while/if` statements.

 ### Use whitespace
 Adding spaces between parts of a line of code, or between lines of code, can make your scripts a lot easier to read.